-The 125,000 sq. ft building will have 3 wings, separating the Elementary, Middle, and High School students.
-This modern day K-12 school will save energy, money, and will be significantly safer.
-By using geothermal well field heat pumps, LED lighting, high performance glass, a superior building envelope, natural daylight and over 100,000 sq. ft of solar panels, the building is predicted to generate 75% more energy than it consumes.
+The 125,000 sq. ft building features 3 wings, separating the Elementary, Middle, and High School students.
+This modern-day K-12 school will save energy, money, and will be significantly safer.
+By using geothermal-well field heat pumps, LED lighting, high-performance glass, a superior building envelope, natural daylight, and over 100,000 sq. ft of solar panels, the building is predicted to generate 75% more energy than it consumes.

 The new school is truly unique for the county.
 It showcases a modern take on the traditional library with media spaces that open from the classrooms for true 21st century, student-centered learning environment.
 A robust CTE (Career Technical Education) department with a strong focus on agriculture and fostering the ability for career readiness is also featured in this state of the art facility.
 With a food court style cafeteria and a new hub for community gatherings, this K-12 school is unlike anything Jones County has seen.
 Teachers will be able to use the school as a learning tool with the internal dashboard that shows how the school is performing.
 The interior of the school has glass walls to create more visibility and a sense of openness.

 - 2020 - ENR Southeast's Best K-12 Project

 - 2020 - ENR Southeast's Best Project Finalist

 - 2020 - NC Sustainable Energy Association's Project of the Year